Corionis/ELS/artifacts/document/command-line.md

 ## Notes

-The -b | --no-back-fill option disables the default behavior of attempting to place new files for an existing item in the original location as related items.
-That might not be a location from the targets file.
+The -b | --no-back-fill option disables the default behavior of attempting to place new files for an existing item in the original source as related items.
 For instance another episode of a TV show.

 The -D | --dry-run option applies to -n | --rename and back-up actions.